E-Commerce “Compare” tools allow users to select products and view side-by-side sheets of their specifications.

 First, proper product data is the foundation for any “Compare” tool.
 If there are sitewide issues with product data that is missing, unstructured, or unsynchronized then the “Compare” tool will simply not be usable for end users, as the tool is only as good as the data it’s highlighting.
 Data integrity is therefore an absolute necessity when it comes to “Compare” tools.
 Unfortunately, our benchmarking of data integrity shows that it’s currently 52% of e-commerce sites that don’t post-process their vendors’ product data before its use on their own site.

 If data integrity isn’t good, for example due to unprocessed vendor-provided product specifications, then don’t waste time implementing “Compare” tools.
-And if already implemented consider removing the feature since it’s likely misleading users.
+And while performing a UX audit on an existing “Compare” tool, consider removing the feature if it’s misleading users.

 Second, “Compare” tools must not be substitutes for poorly performing product list items.